thoughtspot/thoughtspot.github.io/_reference/data-importer-ref.md

     <tr>
       <td><code class="highlighter-rouge">--skip_second_fraction</code></td>
       <td>Skips fractional seconds when loading data.</td>
       <td>If supplied, the upserts logic may be affected, especially if the date time being loaded is a primary key, and the data has millisecond granularity.
-Load the data twice, once as a string with a primary key, and again with second granularity date time.
+Load the data twice, first time as a string with a primary key, and again with second granularity date time.
 There is no support to store fractional seconds in the ThoughtSpot system.</td>
     </tr>
   </tbody>
 </table>